AdesisNetlife/croak/README.md

 ```

 ##### config.dirname()
-The same as config#path(), but this one only return the path absolute path the directory
+The same as config#path(), but this one only will return the absolute path directory
-where exists the config file
+where the config file is located

 ## FAQ